grimmlabs/BarPepScripts/README.md

 &emsp;

 By default, the script searches for the barcode or peptide sequence over the complete length of the read.
 If you want to restrict the search to a specific margin, you need to specifiy the arguments BCVLOC, BCVMARGIN, and BCVLOCREVCOMP.
-These arguments restrict the search for the flanking regions to a given area within all reads, which marginally improves the performance.
+These arguments restrict the search for the flanking regions to a given area within all reads, which improves the performance in longer reads.

 &emsp;